AntonTheDev/JSONModelKit/README.md

 }

 ```
-Run the build script once **⌘+B**. and you will see that it generated the following files in the ourput directory.
+Run the build script once **⌘+B**. and you will see that it generated the following files in the output directory.
+This will also be reflected in the Project structure within the **Model** group

 <p align="center">
 <img align="center"  src="https://github.com/AntonTheDev/JSONModelKit/blob/dev/documentation/readme_assets/genrerated_folder_structure.png?raw=true" width="414" height="206" />